ChetHarrison/jsdoccer/README.md

 ### This is a work in progress.
+At the moment it is currently setup to document [backbone.marionette](https://github.com/marionettejs/backbone.marionette).

 #### Goals:
 - [x] generate stubbed YAML documentation template
-- [x] generate JSON documentation from YAML
-- [x] generate JSDoc documentation from JSON
-- [x] convert to grunt task
 - [x] build document webpages from JSDoc
 - [ ] lint existing documents

-- [ ] create matchers and template for class functions
+**There have been some major changes between 1.0 and 1.1.
+This is a pure Node.js tool now.
+If you are looking for a Grunt task you can find it at (grunt-jsdoccer)[https://github.com/ChetHarrison/grunt-jsdoccer].

 A collaboration with [@jasonLaster](https://github.com/jasonLaster)

 # JSDoccer

 **Note** this repo is morphing into a collection of Grunt tasks to auto document your ECMAScript (Java Script) in  [JSDoc 3](https://github.com/jsdoc3/jsdoc3.github.com) using [Esprima](http://esprima.org/) and [ESCodeGen](https://github.com/Constellation/escodegen) as well as lint those docs.
 It converts your code into YAML templates that (will be) converted to JSDocs.
 The YAML stage allows you to fill in stubbed examples and other details that cannot be generated from the provided Esprima code meta data.

 ### Basic Usage